aussiesloth/the-safex-mine/docs/ARCHITECTURE.md

 - XMRig should run without a visible console in production; logs remain available for diagnostics.
 - Local API endpoints bind to loopback only.
 - Do not allow renderer/web content to provide arbitrary executable paths or shell arguments.
+  The main Tauri GUI runs with normal user privileges.
+- XMRig must run with sufficient Windows privileges for RandomX MSR optimisation.
+- Elevation is isolated to the helper/backend boundary rather than the whole GUI.
+- One application instance must not accidentally launch multiple helpers or XMRig processes.
+- Stop -> Start within the same application run should reuse the already-elevated helper.
+- Normal application exit stops XMRig and terminates the elevated helper.

 ## Animation state versus backend state